freddyox/freddyox.github.io/_posts/2018-10-13-bayesian_classifier.md

 we may now calculate the 2-dimensional probability for the three classes, which may be seen by the contours in Fig. 1.
-The contours are built by scanning through the $$x_1/x_2$$ space and constructing a two-dimensional histogram where the color-weighting is the normalized multivariate Gaussian.
+The contours are built by scanning through the $$x_1/x_2$$ space and constructing a two-dimensional histogram where the color-weighting is the normalized multivariate Gaussian probability.
 We now have all the parts to make some predictions for unseen data.

 ## Predictions